gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 She stopped herself from patting the bot's dented plating.

 "Not... its... fault..."
-the bot flashed,
+the bot flashed.
-word by painful word.

 This time Maddy did pat it.
-"I know.
+"I know it's not your fault.
 You never mind Bluster---he's an idiot."

 "No,"